-Environmental Impact Assessment Specify Type: • Environmental Impact Assessment (EIA) • Strategic Environmental Assessment (SEA) Is able to identify the statutory requirements for environmental impact assessments for defined projects or programmes Is able to undertake an environmental impact assessment, identifying and quantifying the potential impact of initial proposals, identifying viable alternatives (if necessary) and/or methods of mitigation.
+Environmental Impact Assessment Specify Type: Environmental Impact Assessment (EIA) Strategic Environmental Assessment (SEA) Is able to identify the statutory requirements for environmental impact assessments for defined projects or programmes Is able to undertake an environmental impact assessment, identifying and quantifying the potential impact of initial proposals, identifying viable alternatives (if necessary) and/or methods of mitigation.
 Is able to apply the techniques relating to environmental risk assessment, life cycle assessment and strategic environmental assessment as necessary Completion of a training course OR learning package that covers the fundamental areas of EIA/SEA.
-Assessment, structured discussion or presentation used to confirm understanding of key principles AND provision of examples of successfully completed projects meet statutory requirements and follow best practice EIA and SEA methodologies and outputs Environmental Auditing Is able to understand the principles, objectives and standards for Environmental Management Systems (EMS) for controlling and improving environmental performance as part of continuous improvement Is able to plan, execute and report audit inspections for the purposes of assessing compliance with management systems (EMS), legislation, emissions control etc. Observation by Line Manager to be documented as part of the regular performance review.
+Assessment, structured discussion or presentation used to confirm understanding of key principles AND provision of examples of successfully completed projects meet statutory requirements and follow best practice EIA and SEA methodologies and outputs Environmental Auditing Is able to understand the principles, objectives and standards for Environmental Management Systems (EMS) for controlling and improving environmental performance as part of continuous improvement Is able to understand improving environmental performance as part of continuous improvement Is able to understand improving environmental performance as part of continuous improvement Is able to understand the principles, objectives and standards for controlling and improving environmental performance as part of continuous improvement Is able to understand the principles, objectives and standards for controlling and improving environmental performance as part of continuous improvement Is able to understand the principles, objectives and standards for controlling and improving environmental performance as part of continuous improvement Is able to understand the principles, objectives and standards for controlling and improving environmental performance as part of continuous improvement Is able to understand the principles, objectives and standards for controlling and improving environmental performance as part of continuous improvement Is able to understand the principles, objectives and standards for controlling and improving environmental performance as part of controlling envir Observation by Line Manager to be documented as part of the regular performance review.
 Completion of a training course OR learning package that covers the fundamental areas of environmental auditing and EMS.
 Assessment, structured discussion or presentation used to confirm understanding of key principles AND provision of examples of successfully completed projects that clearly demonstrate the application of an EMS, the planning, executing of reporting as appropriate